Online security: prevent fraud

 Phishing: the email trap

-Cybercriminals send emails that look legitimate, impersonating banks, companies or official bodies.
+Cybercriminals send emails that look legitimate where they impersonate banks, companies or official bodies.
 Their goal is to get you to provide confidential information through a fraudulent link.

-• Check the sender's address, it may contain subtle differences.
+• Check the sender's address, as it may contain subtle differences.

 • Be wary of emails that demand urgent responses.